Samarrk/CSAI-472-P2-F07-code/README.md

 Download the required model files:

-- Download the YOLOv11s and ByteTrack files from the provided Google Drive link.
+* Download the YOLOv11s and ByteTrack weights from the provided Google Drive link.
-- Download the Depth Anything V2 Small model file.
+* Download the Depth Anything V2 Small model file from the Depth Anything V2 repository.
-- Download the UFLD-v2 ResNet-18 CULane model file.
+* Download the UFLD-v2 ResNet-18 CULane model file from the UFLD-v2 repository.

 Place the downloaded model files according to the paths used in the project code or configuration.